libmapper/libmapper/README.markdown

 subscribe to a particular signal, it will be repeated that many times by the originating node.
-Dealing with centralized-vs-decentralized efficiency issues by automatically optimizing decisions on how messages are distributed and where routing takes place is not impossible, but represents non-trivial work--for example, in libmapper the concept of a "router" is actually an independent node that a device sends messages to, which then translates and rebroadcasts; it just happens that the router is embedded in the sender because that was the most efficient place to have it in our scenario.
+Dealing with centralized-vs-decentralized efficiency issues by automatically optimizing decisions on how messages are distributed and where routing takes place is not impossible, but represents non-trivial work.
 Optimizing of message-passing efficiency/network topology is not a near-term goal, but in the meantime it is entirely possible to use libmapper to explicitly create a centralized network if desired; this will simply imply more overhead in managing connections.

 Future plans
 ------------